There is no better place to study the outdoors than in the heart of the Lake District.

 As a student on one of our outdoor studies programmes you'll be encouraged to participate in a wide range of practical activities and plan your own expeditions and projects to enhance your knowledge.

 All of our courses provide opportunities to take part in international expeditions.
-Recent expeditions include skiing, paddling and climbing trips to the USA and a number of European countries.
+Recent expeditions include skiing, canoeing and climbing trips to the USA and a number of European countries.

 Resources and Facilities